Mozartted/Mozartted/README.md

 ### About Me
 I'm what you'll call a jack of all trades, Master of some, Prolific builder, and somewhat of a workaholic.
 I like motorcycles and chess ( I wish I could be better at chess though).

 I spend an awful amount of time coding and debugging.
 And more recently I've been working on this new product called Coincord.
 A side project turned into a full-scale product.
-I wish I could feature more of it, but you can learn more about coincord here [https://coincord.co](https://coincord.co)
+I wish I could feature more of it, but you can learn more about Ezrah (ex Coincord) here [https://ezrah.co](https://ezrah.co)

 With that said, Here are some interesting things about me.
 - 🔭 I’m currently working on Coincord, Blockchain-related projects, Opensource Web3 projects.